Polish Air Force: 1940–1947 (United Kingdom)

-The fighter squadrons initially flew Hurricanes, then switched to Spitfires, and eventually to North American Mustangs.
-307 Squadron, like other night fighter squadrons (such as 410 Squadron Royal Canadian Air Force), flew Boulton-Paul Defiants, Bristol Beaufighters and finally de Havilland Mosquitoes.
+The fighter squadrons initially flew Hurricanes, then switched to Supermarine Spitfires, and eventually to North American Mustangs.
+307 Squadron, like other night fighter squadrons (such as 410 Squadron Royal Canadian Air Force), flew Boulton Paul Defiants, Bristol Beaufighters and finally de Havilland Mosquitoes.
 The bomber squadrons were initially equipped with Fairey Battles and Vickers Wellingtons.
 300 Squadron was later assigned Avro Lancasters, 301 Squadron Handley Page Halifaxes and Consolidated Liberators and 305 Squadron, de Havilland Mosquitoes and North American Mitchells.
-663 Squadron (air observation/artillery spotting) flew Auster AOP IIIs and Vs. After the war, all equipment was returned to the British, but only some of the pilots and crews actually returned to Poland, with many settling in the United Kingdom, some of whom returned to Poland in 1989 after the fall of communism.
+663 Squadron (air observation/artillery spotting) flew Taylorcraft Auster IIIs and Vs. After the war, all equipment was returned to the British, but only some of the pilots and crews actually returned to Poland, with many settling in the United Kingdom, some of whom returned to Poland in 1989 after the fall of communism.

 1943–1945 (Soviet Union)

 Along with the Polish People's Army (Ludowe Wojsko Polskie) in the USSR, the Polish People's Air Force (Ludowe Lotnictwo Polskie) was created, in defence of the Soviet Union against Nazi invasion.
 Three regiments were formed in late 1943: